-Cascadia real-time GNSS earthquake and tsunami characterization
+Cascadia real-time GNSS earthqu

-Timothy I. Melbourne Pacific Northwest Geodetic Array, Central Washington University
+Timothy I. Melbourne Pacific Northwest Geodetic Array,

-We have completed the first phase of a realtime GPS-based earthquake and tsunami rapid characterization system for large Cascadia earthquakes that includes location, magnitude, faulting spatial distribution, and tsunami excitation due to seafloor uplift.
-This system currently uses data from ~200 of the ~600 available Cascadia GPS stations, but has been stress-tested to real-time analysis of 800 of the ~1100 West Coast GPS stations.
-We expect to reach routine handling of ~600 stations this year.
+We have completed the first phase of time GPS-based earthquake and tsu characterization system for large Ca earthquakes that includes location, faulting spatial distribution, and tsuexcitation due to seafloor uplift.
+Th currently uses data from ~200 of the available Cascadia GPS stations, bu stress-tested to real-time analysis of ~1100 West Coast GPS stations.
+W reach routine handling of ~600 statiyear.

-An intrinsic limit in resolving offshore slip from on-shore geodetic measurements would benefit by deployment of offshore real-time geodetic (including pressure) measurements.
+An intrinsic limit in resolving offsh

+from on-shore geodetic measurements^{Recu}tive GNSS on the West Coast of the benefit by deployment of offshore real-tilted States geodetic (including pressure) measurements.